- What is parenting time?

 It will also be useful if there are any witnesses to the abuse.
 Even though you may think it is taking place in private, your friends and family may notice more than you think.
 Try talking to them to see if they can help.

-Do I need a lot of money for a lawyer in order to get custody of my children?
+Do I need a lot of money for a lawyer in order to get care and control of my children?

 There are ways to get legal assistance when you have limited finances.

-- First, you may be eligible for Legal Aid.
+- You may be eligible for Legal Aid.
 Legal Aid is a fund that will subsidize your legal costs depending upon how much money and property you have.

-- Second, you can discuss payment with your lawyer.
+- You can discuss payment with your lawyer.
 He or she may be willing to charge a lower fee or let you pay by installments.

 - If you are planning to leave an abusive situation, it is a good idea to put some money in a secret emergency fund that you can use when you leave.